ykumawat/react-event-system-web-071717/README.md

 # React Event System

 ## Overview

-In this lesson. we'll cover the event system in React.
+In this lesson, we'll cover the event system in React.

 ## Objectives
 1. Explain how React events differ from browser events